 - For directions, see here.
 The Penn Museum is on the corner of 33rd and South Streets in Philadelphia.
 It is across from Franklin Field and the University of Pennsylvania Hospital.
 It is easily accessible by public transportation, including the Regional Rail SEPTA trains - the University City station is very close to the museum.

 "The Hay Creek Festival prides itself on the recreating and interpreting the 18th and 19th century living and working lifestyles on the Joanna Furnace Iron Plantation.
 Throughout all three days of the event almost 1200 craftsmen, interpreters, and volunteers bring this significant iron producing community back to life."

-Definitely worth the trip.
+- Definitely worth the trip.
 Bring a camera and fill that portfolio – you can knock off history, science, music, and have a great day out!
 See their web site for details.

-Activities include archaelogy, rubber stamp and rubbing stations, mechanical technology (vintage working equipment such as antique cars and tractors, engines, pumps, grain threshers, lathes, cord weavers, and washing machines), early American crafts (spinning, weaving, papermaking, blacksmithing, broom making, glassblowing, and many more), musical performances, a Civil War encampment, and a craft market.
-The festival features excellent food, usually including soups, Schnitz Un Knepp (apples & ham), farmhouse sandwiches, mac-and-cheese, chicken pot pie, ice cream, pie, fresh fruit, and apple cider.
+- Activities usually include archaelogy, rubber stamp and rubbing stations, mechanical technology (vintage working equipment such as antique cars and tractors, engines, pumps, grain threshers, lathes, cord weavers, and washing machines), early American crafts (spinning, weaving, papermaking, blacksmithing, broom making, glassblowing, and many more), musical performances, a Civil War encampment, and a craft market.
+The festival usually features excellent food, usually including soups, Schnitz Un Knepp (apples & ham), farmhouse sandwiches, mac-and-cheese, chicken pot pie, ice cream, pie, fresh fruit, delicious cookies, and apple cider.
 One of the fun parts for many young homeschoolers is riding a school bus from the parking area to the festival grounds.